Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ; => #<ORDERED-KEYS WEIGHT, HEIGHT, AGE, SEX>
 ```

-If you used `define-data-frame` to create your data frame, and this is
+If you used `defdf` to create your data frame, and this is
 the recommended way, then use the `replace-key!` macro to rename the
 column and update the variable references within the data package.
 Let's use this now to rename the `mtcars` `X1` variable to `model`.